ryan027151/ryan027151/README.md

 - 👋 Hi, I’m @ryan027151
-- 👀 I’m interested in Python
+- 👀 I’m interested in Data Analysis, Machine Learning, and AI
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I learned Python and MySQL, I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my Linkedin: linkedin.com/in/xuanting-lin-85985a215
-- 📫 How to reach me ...ryan027151@gmail.com
+- 📫 How to reach me ryan027151@gmail.com

 <!---
 ryan027151/ryan027151 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.